 Meet Dr. Joe

-In addition to his role in Academics, he is also a licensed Marriage and Family Therapist (LMFT/GA) and a Licensed Professional Counselor (LPC/SC) who is the clinical director of the Family Center.
-The Center has offices in both Augusta, Georgia and North Augusta, South Carolina.
+In addition to his role in Academics, he is a Licensed Professional Counselor (LPC/SC) who is the clinical director of the Family Center.
+The Center has office in North Augusta, South Carolina.
 His private practice includes services to adults, adolescents, children, couples, and families.
 He has been in practice for the past 25 years with a specialty with children and families, including both Intact and Blended families.

 Dr. Holt completed a Ph.
 D. in Counseling Psychology and Social Work at Southwestern Baptist Theological Seminary, a Masters of Arts (M.A.) in Education at Southwestern Baptist Theological Seminary, and Bachelors in Arts (B. A.) at Oklahoma Baptist University.
 He has done extensive postgraduate work at the University of Texas, University of South Carolina, Columbia College, Converse College and Augusta State University.
 He is currently finishing the requirements for the Masters in Science (Management).